 |ruins of buildings||baying of distant dogs (or wolves?)|

 constant use of the appropriate

-vocabulary set creates the atmosphere of the gothic.
-Using the right
+vocabulary set creates an sustains the atmosphere of the Gothic.
+Using

 Here as an example

 are some of the words (in several categories) that help make up the

 of the Gothic in The Castle of Otranto: